genomicepidemiology/ARGprofiler/README.md

 		3. `tar -xzf`
 		4. `kma index -i pan.fa -o panres_db` (For KMA instructions, you can check  <a href="https://bitbucket.org/genomicepidemiology/kma/src/master/">KMA</a>)

-* The user needs to clone the enaBrowserTools repository and place it in the ``` prerequisites ``` directory. enaBrowserTools can be found <a href="https://github.com/enasequence/enaBrowserTools">here</a>
+* The user needs to clone the [enaBrowserTools](https://github.com/enasequence/enaBrowserTools) repository and place it in the ``` prerequisites ``` directory:  `git clone https://github.com/enasequence/enaBrowserTools.git prerequisites/enaBrowserTools`

 * The pipeline makes use of Snakemake profiles to specify the configuration of the pipeline.
 The required flags are specified in the files of the ``` profile_argfinder ``` directory.